leafsphp/new-docs/README.md

 # Leaf PHP

 <p class="alert -info">
-  Leaf v3.0 beta (👸🏼 Queen of the night) has just been released.
+  Leaf v3.0 (👸🏼 Queen of the night) has just been released.
   <a target="_blank" href="https://leafphp.dev">Read the docs</a>
 </p>